Is 755nm Alexandrite Laser Really Effective At Removing Hair?

 Choose 755nm alexandrite laser:

-- Skin type I-III: This is the ideal scenario where the 755nm laser delivers maximum effectiveness, providing patients with the fastest and most thorough results.
+• Skin type I-III: This is the ideal scenario where the alexandrite laser best for light skin dark hair delivers maximum effectiveness.
+The strong contrast between fair skin and dark hair allows the 755nm wavelength to precisely target melanin in the follicle while sparing surrounding tissue, providing patients with the fastest and most thorough results.

 Choose 808nm diode laser: